Photography, Videography, and Recording Guidelines

-This protocol intends to inform the community that there are rights and laws regarding photography, videography, and recording.
-This protocol is not intended as legal advice, nor is it intended to halt or reduce the community's communication or freedom of expression.
-Rather, the protocol intends to strike a balance between the legitimate uses of audio and visual recordings and concerns, including compliance with the law, privacy, and the protection of intellectual property.
+These guidelines intend to inform the community that there are rights and laws regarding photography, videography, and recording.
+The guidelines are not intended as legal advice, nor is it intended to halt or reduce the community's communication or freedom of expression.
+Rather, they intend to strike a balance between the legitimate uses of audio and visual recordings and concerns, including compliance with the law, privacy, and the protection of intellectual property.

 In relation to photography, videography, and recording, it is expected that all community members will respect the privacy of individuals in the workplace and educational setting.

 The secret recording (audio or video) of classes, meetings, or other conversations, including telephone calls, is prohibited, as it does not respect the privacy of individuals, is not compatible with the law (ORS 165.540), and may inhibit an open exchange of ideas.
 In public areas and common spaces where there is usually no reasonable expectation of privacy, photographing or filming without audio is generally lawful.
 In other spaces, such as private offices, dorm rooms, dressing rooms, and restrooms, where people usually have a reasonable expectation of privacy, the consent of all parties must be obtained when recording, photographing, or filming.